 Sue Dean’s belief in the possibility of a world of respectful diversity is informed by her background in education and her extensive travels.
-She has been included in family events at a Native American Pueblo for decades, and solo backpacked in Turkey, Bosnia, Greece, India, Scotland, and England.
+She has solo backpacked in Turkey, Bosnia, Greece, India, Scotland, and England and been included in family events at a Native American Pueblo for decades.
 She also spent four years living in Japan, immersed in design aesthetics, social customs, and encounters with living legends of traditional arts.

 Dean has participated in juried group exhibitions, a Creative Capital Summer Intensive Program, and Poetry Slams in New York.
-In a juried competition in 2017, her work, Totem Neighbors, was selected by the Metropolitan Transportation Authority (MTA) and Artists Unite to be featured in the New York City’s subway system.
+In a juried competition in 2017, her work, Totem Neighbors, was selected by the Metropolitan Transportation Authority (MTA) and Artists Unite as a poster contest winner for the NYC subway system.
 In 2019, Dean exhibited her first installation in New York City at the Carter Burden Gallery.